starwing/luautf8/README.md

 License
 -------
-It use same license with Lua: http://www.lua.org/license.html
+It uses the same license as Lua: http://www.lua.org/license.html